MicrosoftDocs/power-platform/power-platform/guidance/coe/almacceleratorpowerplatform-advancedmaker.md

 1. When prompted to create connections / grant consent create the necessary connections or accept the consent dialog.

-1. If prompted to create a HTTP with Azure AD connection, enter 'https://graph.microsoft.com' for both the **Base Resource URL** and **Azure AD Resource URI**.
+1. If prompted to create a HTTP with Azure AD connection, enter 'https://graph.microsoft.com' for both the Base Resource URL and Azure AD Resource URI.

 1. Select **Create** for each connection when prompted.

-1. The first time you open the app a dialog will open and you'll be asked to **select an environment**.
+1. The first time you open the app a dialog will open and you'll be asked to select an environment.
 Next time you open the app, it will remember which environment you were working on.

-1. Once the environment is selected, the main screen will display a list of all the **unmanaged solutions** in the environment.
+1. Once the environment is selected, the main screen will display a list of all the unmanaged solutions in the environment.
 Depending on the *user deployment settings*, your user has assigned you'll be able to see the following options for each solution:

    - **Commit Solution**: Commits all the changes you have done within the solution in your version control system.
    - **Deploy Solution**: Allows you to move the changes across environment.
-   - **Choose a Profile**: Allows you to configure what **Organization**, **Project**, **Repository**, **Target Branch**, and **Environments** your solution can be deployed to.
+   - **Choose a Profile**: Allows you to configure what Organization, Project, Repository, Target Branch, and Environments your solution can be deployed to.
    - **Delete a Solution**: Deletes the solution allowing you to reimport if necessary from source control again with latest changes.
    - **Import a Solution**: Imports an unmanaged solution into your maker environment from source control.
    - **Request History**: (right arrow icon): Provides a list of requests (commits and deployments) requested and completed for that solution.